SunkenCrownGames/Broken/README.md

 * Patrolling Enemy
 * Chase/Stop Chasing Player
 * Enemy Hit Loses Health
+* Enemy Drop Energy On Death
+* Energy Dropped get sucked by the Player
+* Energy Straigh Tracking From Player To Enemy~

+## Version 5 Features To Implement
+~~Energy Straigh Tracking From Player To Enemy~~\
+Bezier Curve Tracking From Player To Enemy\
+Seeking Enemy -> Goes Towards Player And Suicides\
+ScreenShake On Enemy Hit (Small)\
+ScreenShake On Enemy Death (Major)\
+ScreenShake On Player Hit (Small)\
+ScreenShake On Player Death (Major)\

 ## Version 4 Features To Implement
 ~~Enemy Skeleton~~\